 If you don't need the host metrics automatically included with infrastructure log forwarding, or if you already have a log forwarder, you can use any of the following options to forward your logs to New Relic:

 - AWS CloudFront plugin

 - AWS Lambda for sending logs from S3

 We support the following Microsoft log forwarder:

 We support the following log forwarders.
-Some of these options come with quickstarts, which give you out-of-the-box dashboards and alerts.
+Some of these options come with quickstarts, which give you out-of-the-box and alerts.
 You can install quickstarts after setting up your log forwarding.

 - Akamai DataStream 2: